open-cloud/open-cloud.github.io.old/devguide_exampleservice.md

 You should see a message similar to this saying that adding the service was successful.

+The slice configuration may not set a default OS image to be created for instances of this slice.
+To set this, go to `Slices` in the left side navigation, select the slice you created, and next to `Default Image` select `trusty-server-multi-nic`, which is an ubuntu VM created for use with XOS instances.

 Go back to the main ExampleService admin page at `/admin/exampleservice` and next to "ExampleTenants" click "Add".